Wkoslik/chess-basic/README.md

 ## Helpers
 -   Don't write HTML directly into index.html
 -   Don't worry about styling, as long as it's not a complete mess!
+-   For pieces, it may be an idea to look at constructor functions and/or classes.
+We'll cover this next week for Canvas Crawler and you may have come across them in your game but it's a good intro/refresher